 Titanic Belfast Museum

 The Titanic Belfast is the most popular attraction in Belfast and a must-see for most visitors.
-It is a huge museum where visitors are self-guided through a series of galleries to learn the history of the RMS Titanic.
+It is a huge attraction where visitors are self-guided through a series of galleries to learn the history of the RMS Titanic.

 There are lots of informational panels, models, photographs, replica interiors of the Titanic, artifacts, and interactive exhibits to enhance the experience.
 One of the galleries is explored while on a mini-car ride.
 There are of course references to James Cameron’s famous 1997 film Titanic as well.
 The final room allows visitors to see video footage and photographs of the Titanic as she now lies at the bottom of the ocean.